Jupita-io/java/README.md

 public void dump(@NonNull String text, @NonNull String input_id)
 ```

 If the values of `type` and `isCall` are not provided by default the values are considered 0 and false.
 Thus `text` and the `input_id` are essential when creating a `dump` request.
-To avoid illegal argument error use `Touchpoint.TOUCHPOINT` or `Touchpoint.INPUT` for type.
+To avoid illegal argument error use `Jupita.TOUCHPOINT` or `Jupita.INPUT` for type.

 `DumpListener` is an interface which needs to be implemented to listen to results of the dump call.
 The onSuccess event returns the success message as well as the utterance rating as double.